nasa-nccs-hpda/ilab-geoproc/ilab_geoproc/landsat/README.md

 pdsh -w ilab[201-212] 'bash /explore/nobackup/people/jacaraba/development/ilab-geoproc/ilab_geoproc/landsat/run_download_pdsh.sh'
 ```

-Once the data has been downloaded, go ahead and transfer the data to CSS:
+(As of 9/16/2024 Only needed if downloading to ilab instead of into css) Once the data has been downloaded, go ahead and transfer the data to CSS:

 fpsync method (preferred)